 - Discover how it incorporates CQL’s Personal Outcome Measures® in helping an organization ascertain whether its practices, policies, and procedures maximize supports

-How do people receiving supports leverage opportunities to live a full life and become members of their community?
+How do people receiving supports leverage opportunities to live a full life and participate as valued members of their community?
 How can agencies establish non-traditional partnerships outside of the human services system?
 How can agencies transition from segregated day programs and group homes?

 Community Living Upper Ottawa Valley (CLUOV) has been using the Personal Outcome Measures® for almost two decades.
 By measuring successes both individually and organizationally, CLUOV is responding to people’s priorities and preferences, as well as using the Appreciative Inquiry approach involving challenging issues.
-CLUOV’s vision is no more group homes, no more day programs, no more workshops.
-CLUOV is well on its way as the agency operates no segregated day programming and has recently sold one of their group homes to a developer.
+CLUOV’s vision includes no more group homes, no more day programs, no more workshops.

-In this session, CLUOV will share how by moving away from systems/programs approaches, they are able to help people live a life of full citizenship and be able to participate effectively.
+In this session, Chris Grayson, Executive Director, and Tina Williams, Quality Enhancement Manager, will share strategies to move away from systems/programs approaches, and share examples of how people live a life of full citizenship.
 This presentation will detail how using Personal Outcome Measures®, combined with a bold strategic plan focusing on people, building strong communities, and workplace culture, have created momentum leading to success.
-Attendees will gain insight into how community development and relationship development impacts a good quality of life for people with disabilities.
+Attendees will gain insight into how community development and committed relationships impact a true quality of life for people with disabilities.